 Meanwhile, put the egg whites and a pinch of salt in the bowl of a mixer with the whisk attachment.
 Beat until the egg whites are peaked.

 Slowly pour the sugar syrup into the egg whites.
 I mean slowly, this sugar mixture is 245 degrees, you do not want it to splash.

-Beat the frosting on high speed for about 7 minutes (hence the name seven minute frosting) or until the sides of the bowl cool down.
+Beat the Italian meringue on medium-high speed for about 7 minutes (hence the name seven minute frosting) or until the sides of the bowl cool down.